Insight and analysis on the impact of IFRS 16 Leases.

 Our Transition options provides an overview of the transition options and expedients and how they would affect your financial statements.
 It also includes a comprehensive worked example modelling how the various options would affect a fictional company.

-And, in the coming months, we will publish industry-specific publications looking at what the new standard could mean for a range of different sectors.
 For KPMG’s most recent publications on the new standard, visit our IFRS – Leases hot topics page.